13256749212-oss/data/README.md

 ## Example results from the dataset

-### Drive-test measurements and physical base stations
+### Spatial distribution of the campus 3D terrain and building scene and Drive-test measurements and physical base stations

 <p align="center">
   <img src="docs/images/figure3_drive_test_and_base_stations.png" width="900" alt="Drive-test measurements and physical base stations">